 Kurt Manwaring: Could you give fans a teaser for an upcoming project.

 Brandon Sanderson: Oh boy, a teaser for an upcoming project.
 I’m just so up front with the fans about everything, so they know a lot.
 Like if you go read my State of the Sanderson blog posts, which I do every December around my birthday, I talk about all the things that I am planning to work on.
 It’s hard to tease any more than that.

 I do I know there is one project that I’m not allowed to announce that should be coming out some time before the end of this year, probably late end of this year, that you can be excited for, because I can’t say anything about it.
 I haven’t even tweeted about it or anything.

 I guess there’s your teaser: a project that you don’t know about exists.
 It was called Mystery Project on my website, so some people know that there is a mystery.
 But it should be coming by the end of this year.

-* Selections from this interview will be used in a forthcoming Deseret News feature about the 10th anniversary of the completion of the first “Mistborn” series.
+* Selections from this interview were used in a Deseret News feature about the 10th anniversary of the completion of the first “Mistborn” series.